dubrowin/AWS-Reasonable-Account-Defaults/README.md

 Currently, the CloudFormation template creates Cost Anomaly Detection Monitors and Subscriptions.
 And it creates 2 Budgets.
 One budget is static based on a given input at the time of the CloudFormation Template stack creation and the other is a dynamic (Auto Adjusting) budget based on the previous 6 months of usage.

+## Where to Deploy
+Most of the services used by this CloudFormation are deployed in all regions, but I have found that AWS Budgets and Amazon EventBridge Scheduler are not deployed in all regions.
+Therefore, you should choose a region that has both of these.
+You can check availability for [AWS Budgets](https://www.aws-services.info/budgets.html) and [Amazon EventBridge Scheduler](https://www.aws-services.info/scheduler.html).

+Deploying in the older regions like us-east-1 (Virginia), us-east-2 (Ohio), us-west-2 (Oregon), or eu-west-1 (Ireland) should not be a problem.

 ## Invocation

 - [Download the CloudFormation Template](https://github.com/dubrowin/AWS-Reasonable-Account-Defaults/blob/main/account-default-project-OVERALL.yaml)